-I was also able to handle all the retreat logistics from my bed while Gyandev led all the yoga classes, ate meals, and went on the outings with the group.
+I was also able to handle all the retreat logistics from my bed while Gyandev led all the yoga classes and ate meals and went on the outings with the group.
 We had a wonderful group of people and they enjoyed all the activities.

 Perception of Time and Stillness